nwchemgit/nwchem-wiki/index.md

 ### EMSL Arrows

 <img src="myarrowmovie.gif" style="float:right; margin-left:10px; alt="drawing" width="160"/>
-are you just
+Sre you just
-learning nwchem and would like to have an easy way to generate input decks, check your output decks against a large database of calculations, perform simple thermochemistry calculations, calculate the nmr and ir spectra of a modest size molecule, or just try out nwchem before installing it? emsl arrows scientific service can help. a web api to emsl arrows is now available for alpha testing.
+learning how to use NWChem and would like to have an easy way to generate input decks, check your output decks against a large database of calculations, perform simple thermochemistry calculations, calculate the NMR and IR spectra of a modest size molecule, or just try out nwchem before installing it?
+EMSL Arrows scientific service can help.
+A web api to EMSL Arrows is now available for alpha testing.

 for more information see [EMSLl\_Arrows\_-\_an\_easier\_way\_to\_use\_nwchem](Current_events#%22emsl_arrows_-_an_easier_way_to_use_nwchem) and [EMSL Arrows](EMSL_Arrows)